patlux/react-query-cache-persistent/README.md

 Its main performance benefit is storing queries individually rather than persisting the entire cache with each update.
 This significantly boosts performance when your cache size reaches several megabytes.

 > ⚠️ However, this approach only supports synchronous operations.
 If your storage relies on asynchronous get/set methods, you won't be able to use this persistor.
-Refer to How it works for more details.

 ## Adapters